StinaAxelsson/milestone-p1/README.md

 # Acknowledgements
 In this section, I would like to thank some people that has been to a lot of help during this project.
 First I like to thank my boyfriend who has been a huge support and help, even if he does not know anything about code he have helped me with a lot of support and encourage me to not give up, he have taking care of the kids so I have been able to concentrate and hand in some food at my desk while coding.
 Really thankful.
-Than I want to thank my mentor for giving me many tips how I should think and rethink, and giving me feedback for my ideeas and thats have been really helpful for me.
+Than I want to thank my mentor Oluwafemi Medale for giving me many tips how I should think and rethink, and giving me feedback for my ideeas and thats have been really helpful for me.
 And for the last, I want to thank slack community to help me everytime I have a question or just searvh old threads of similar questions and problems that I got.